-- 12.1 All discipline taken against any bargaining unit employee shall be for just cause.
-The procedure for dismissals, demotions, and suspensions shall be as outlined in the Personnel Administration Policy, Pensacola Police Department Rules and Regulations, and Pensacola Police Department General Orders as they exist at the time of the action is taken. - 12.2 Police Sergeants shall have the rights provided by Florida Statutes. - 12.3 Police Sergeants shall have the option of utilizing the current Grievance Procedure established by this contract.
-Questions concerning contract interpretation and discipline will be submitted to arbitration. - 12.4 No suspension with loss of pay shall be implemented until any requested arbitration hearing has been held and an opinion rendered.
+- 12.1 Probationary Police Officers, entry-level probationary police officers (as opposed to police sergeants on promotional probation), probationary Crime Scene Analysts I and probationary Crime Scene Analysts II, that are dismissed from employment shall have no right to a Board hearing, or to appeal pursuant to this Agreement. - 12.2 All discipline taken against any bargaining unit employee shall be for just cause.
+The procedure for dismissals, demotions, and suspensions shall be as outlined in the City of Pensacola Rules and Regulations, Personnel Administration Policy, and Pensacola Police Department Personnel Rules and Regulations, Pensacola Police Department General Orders as they exist at the time of the action is taken. - 12.3 Non-probationary bargaining unit members shall have the rights provided by Florida Statutes. - 12.4 Non-probationary bargaining unit members will follow the Grievance Procedure set forth in their Collective Bargaining Agreement.
+Questions concerning contract interpretation and discipline will be submitted to arbitration. - 12.5 No suspension with loss of pay shall be implemented until any requested arbitration hearing has been held and an opinion rendered.